pnlbwh/luigi-pnlpipe/docs/README.md

 See [dwi_pipe_params.cfg](../params/struct_pipe_params.cfg)

 Each parameter is preceded by the task names that use the parameter.
-You may see [Workflows](#workflows) to know which requisite tasks will be run as part of the task you want to run.
+You may see [Workflows](#workflows) to know which requisite tasks are run as part of the task you want to run.
 Then, you should edit only the parameters relevant to your task(s).

 ### fs2dwi_pipe_params.cfg